serverlessworkflow/vscode-extension/README.md

 ### Code Hints

-This extension provides Code Hints for JSON and YAML files in your project against the Serverless Workflow specification schema.
+This extension provides Code Hints for JSON and YAML files in your project against the Serverless Workflow specification schema, including:
-This includes:

 - Prompting correct attribute names as you type.
 - Displaying of mismatched types or missing required properties
 - Allows use of Ctrl+Space to show available properties
 - Code completion for enum types

 Note that to enable the YAML code completion support, you must install the [VSCode YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) first.

 ### Code Snippets